Study finds Reddit’s controversial ban of its most toxic subreddits actually worked

 - Migration was common, both to similar subreddits (i.e. overtly racist ones) and tangentially related ones (r/The_Donald).

-- However, within those communities hate speech did not reliably increase, although there were slight bumps as the invaders encountered and tested new rules and moderators.
+- However, within those communities, hate speech did not reliably increase, although there were slight bumps as the invaders encountered and tested new rules and moderators.

 All in all, the researchers conclude, the ban was quite effective at what it set out to do: